 This artwork emerged from my feelings that followed a devastating fire that swept through Grenfell Tower in North Kensington, London, during the early hours of 14 June 2017.
-At least seventy one people lost their lives whose names are memorialised below:
+At least seventy two people lost their lives whose names are memorialised below:

 Nur Huda El-Wahabi